-Sidon.
 (1) The river Sidon ran by the land of Zarahemla (Alma 2:15), an expression which seems to indicate that its course was near a border rather than in the center of the country.
-The valley of Gideon was on the east bank and the city of Zarahemla was on the west.
-(Alma 6:7; 2:26, 27.)
+The valley of Gideon was on the east bank and the city of Zarahemla on the west.
+(Alma 6:7: 2:2, 27.)
 The land of Manti was south of Gideon.
-(Alma 16: 6; 22:27.)
+(Alma 16:6; 22:27.)
 Through the borders of Manti ran the narrow strip of wilderness or barren hills that separated Zarahemla from the land of Nephi along the entire length of the two countries, from east to west.
 The land of Minon was above the land of Zarahemla, "in the course of the land of Nephi" (Alma 2:24); that is to say, in the mountains to the south of Zarahemla.

-(2) A tremendous battle was fought on the banks of Sidon, about 75 B. C., between Nephites under Moroni, and Lamanites under Zerahemnah.
-(Alma 43:16-34.)
+(2) A tremendous battle was fought on the banks of Sidon, about 75 B. C. between Nephites under Moroni, and Lamanites under Zerahemnah (Alma 43:16-34).

-(3) Three years later, Moroni cut off all the strongholds of the Lamanites in the west wilderness by a line of fortifications between Zarahemla and the land of Nephi (in Bountiful), "from the west sea, running by the head of the river Sidon."
+(3) Three years later, Moroni cut off all the strongholds of the Lamanites in the western end of the wilderness by a line of fortifications between Zarahemla and the land of Nephi (in Bountiful), "from the west sea, running by the head of the river Sidon."
 (Alma 50:11.)

-(4) Here, in the year 322, A. D., the final struggle between Nephites and Lamanites began.
-(Mormon 1:10.)
+\The text has 40 miles, but that must be a typographical error.
+Two thousand miles in 90 days is an average of 22 miles and a fraction a day.
+(4) Here, in the year 322, A. D., the final struggle between Nephites and Lamanites began (Mormon 1:10).

-From all this it appears to me that we must identify Zarahemla with the ancient Maya "empire" of which Mr. Bancroft5 says:
+From all this it appears to me that we must identify Zarahemla with the ancient Maya "empire" of which Mr. Bancroft\ says: